Voormalig Klooster en Later Weeshuis / Former Monastery and Later Orphanage

 Categories. • Charity & Public Work • Churches & Religion •

 Credits.
 This page was last revised on December 10, 2016.
 This page originally submitted on December 10, 2016, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 141 times since then.
+This page has been viewed 142 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on December 10, 2016, by Andrew Ruppenstein of Sacramento, California.